iamulya/gcp-serverless-rag/README.md

     - [1.3.3.
 Indexer](#133-indexer)
     - [1.3.4.
 Query](#134-query)

 This repo contains example code for a serverless RAG implementation.
-It doesn't deliver high quality results and **should only be used as a guiding tool** for your own RAG application.
+It doesn't deliver high quality results and **should only be used as a guiding tool** for your own serverless RAG application.

 ## 1.1.
 Requisites
 Before moving forward, create a service account with the following roles: